an online SQL playground

 Last but not least:

-⭐️ Star the project on GitHub if you like it
+⭐️ Star the project if you like it

 🍋 Use Sqlime to debug and share SQL snippets